-We (VAFF) are pleased to announce the countdown to its much anticipated 22nd Annual celebration of Asian diaspora and diversity in film, set for November 1st to 4th, 2018 at the Cineplex Odeon International Village Cinemas in Vancouver 88 W. Pender St., in Vancouver’s historic Chinatown district.
+The Vancouver Asian Film Festival (VAFF) is pleased to announce the countdown to its much anticipated 22nd annual celebration of Asian diaspora and diversity in film, set for November 1st to 4th, 2018 at the Cineplex Odeon International Village Cinemas in Vancouver 88 W. Pender St., in Vancouver’s historic Chinatown district.

 The VAFF 2018 theme of INFUSIAN shines a spotlight upon the diverse artists, agitators, thinkers, and innovators who shape the living experience of contemporary Canadians and the array of influences that inform their work.
 INFUSIAN is an act of creation that helps form an endlessly complex, rich and vigorous society: it tells the stories of individuals and communities blending together old and new, East and West, classic and cutting-edge, myriad ways of living and thinking that draw out the strengths and unique flavours from many different ingredients.
 It also reflects the undeniable hybridity of modern Canada, with multiple heritages, histories, and cultures both within and outside of the Asian diaspora coming together in countless combinations.

 For all inquiries before the festival, please email email@example.com

 For all inquiries during the festival Nov 1 – 4, 2018 inclusive, please email Lynne Lee, Festival Director: firstname.lastname@example.org.